 8. Forrest Gump (1994)

-After years of being on the road, abused and addicted, Jenny finally comes home to Forrest.
+After years on the road, abused and addicted, Jenny finally comes home to Forrest.
 They have a true hippie wedding—barefoot in the grass while wearing a flower crown—until Jenny leaves again and Forrest runs a marathon for 422 days.

 Besides the endlessly quotable performance from Tom Hanks, Forrest's life story wouldn't be half as interesting if it wasn't for the 1960s subtext unfolding behind it: the Vietnam War, the Black Panthers, the Summer of Love, and a groovy soundtrack.

 Most anti-war movies are about the Vietnam War, in which thousands of young American soldiers died on foreign soil without justifiable cause.
 Legendary directors like Stanley Kubrick and Francis Ford Coppola made some of the greatest Vietnam War movies, but none were musicals.

 And that's why Miloš Forman's Hair stands out from all other Vietnam War movies.
 A comedy-drama based on the Broadway musical Hair: The American Tribal Love-Rock Musical, the film Hair follows a draftee who's taken in by a gang of hippies in New York City.

 Music is often one of the main pillars in any counterculture movement, and that was certainly true for hippies.
 They also grew their hair long as a symbolic act of rebellion, nonconformity, and embracing of nature.

 Forman's fun adaptation resists the cheesy in favor of a rocking 1960s memoir.
 What better way to express one's freeness than through music?